reconhub/aweek/README.md

   - [ISOweek](https://cran.r-project.org/package=ISOweek) converts dates
     to ISO weeks as the “%W” and “%u” formats don’t exist in windows
   - [lubridate](https://github.com/tidyverse/lubridate) performs general
-    datetime handling with some auxilary functions that return the week or day of the week.
+    datetime handling with some auxiliary functions that return the week or day of the week.
   - [surveillance](https://surveillance.r-forge.r-project.org/)
     implements ISOWeekYear.